johnbywater/dcbdb/README.md

 ![UmaDB benchmark](UmaDB-append-bench.png)

-The benchmark plot below shows total completed append operations per second for concurrent clients, whilst there are four other clients concurrent reading events.
+The benchmark plot below shows total completed append operations per second for concurrent clients, whilst there are four other clients concurrently reading events.
 This plot shows writing is not significantly impeded by concurrent readers.

 ![UmaDB benchmark](UmaDB-append-with-readers-bench.png)